strimio/strimio-desktop/README.md

 ## Features

 - Listen or watch - With Strimio you can play audio and video streams!
-- Catalog - A huge catalog of streams with more than 30,000 streams to choose from.
+- Catalog - A huge catalog with more than 30,000 streams to choose from.
 - Library - Manage your streams easier, add streams, create folders, and edit streams information easily.
 - Import/Export library - Quickly share or restore your library.
 - Strimio Connect - With Strimio, you can play your streams on an external device like Sonos®, Chromecast®, and any Android TV (support for Cast required) with one click.